 Rev has 3 tiers of transcriptionists and captioners.

-- Revver Level – if you receive good grades at Rookie level you will be promoted to Revver level, where you will earn 25% more than the Rookie Level.
+- Revver Level – you will earn 25% more per audio minute than the Rookie Level.
 You will be able to select the work you want and will continue to receive feedback.
 After 1,200 minutes of transcription work with accuracy and on time you are promoted to Revver+

 The grades are based on 2 categories:

 - accuracy – correctly transcribing the words and also who said them